 As a church with a very small actual community, Waterden has long had an uncertain status.
 The last Rector of Waterden left, or died, in 1955 but even before then it was attached in turn to various different incumbencies including Egmere and Holkham, East Barsham, Sculthorpe, and then North Creake.
 Some time after the church was attached to North Creake in the 1950’s, it fell into disrepair and neglect although never declared redundant.
 Saved and restored in the early 1970’s by the efforts of Lady Harrod, who went on to found the Norfolk Churches Trust, the church finally came into the care of South Creake PCC in 1984.
 The efforts of South Creake PCC and the Norfolk Churches Trust and its volunteers plus financial support from the Holkham Estate have kept the church in generally sound structural condition and off the Heritage at Risk Register.

-Evensong is celebrated at Waterden on the fourth Sunday of the month from April (once the light is good enough as the church has no electricity) through to, and including, September.
+Evensong is celebrated at Waterden from April (once the light is good enough as the church has no electricity) through to, and including, September.
 Its patronal festival is celebrated with a eucharist on All Saints' Day.
 A Christmas Service of Lessons and Carols by Candlelight takes place on Christmas Eve at 4.00 pm.
 The church is filled to overflowing for this popular event.

 How to find All Saints' Waterden